kekePower/museweb/README.md

   * Any **OpenAI-compatible** API (e.g. OpenAI, Together.ai, Groq, etc.).
 * **Single Binary** – Go-powered, ~7 MB static binary, no external runtime.
 * **Zero JS by Default** – Only the streamed HTML from the model is served; you can add your own assets in `public/`.
+* **Modular Architecture** – Clean separation of concerns with dedicated packages for configuration, server, models, and utilities.
 * **Configurable via `config.yaml`** – Port, model, backend, prompt directory, and OpenAI credentials.
+* **Environment Variable Support** – Falls back to `OPENAI_API_KEY` if not specified in config or flags.
+* **Thinking Tag Support** – Special handling for models that support "thinking" tags (e.g., DeepSeek and r1-1776).
 * **Detailed Logging** – Comprehensive logging of prompt file loading and request handling for easy debugging.

 ---